Rigidity of Julia sets for Henon type maps: Currents on compact K ahler manifolds

 Locally, the above equation admits a unique solution up to a holomorphic $(2,0)$-form which is smooth.
 So locally using classical explicit integral formula, we conclude that $\partial\overline \sigma$ is smooth on $U$.
-Its conjugate $\dbar \sigma$ satisfies the same property.
+Its conjugate $\dbar \sigma$ is also smooth.